NCERT Solutions for Class 12 Chemistry Chapter 5 – Free PDF Download

 (ii) Activation of the adsorbent can be done by some specific treatments.
 For example, wood charcoal’s activated is done by heating it between 650 K and 1330 K in vacuum or air.
 It expels all the gases absorbed or adsorbed and thus, creates a space for adsorption of gases.

-Question 5.7: Discuss the role played by adsorption in heterogeneous catalysis?
+Question 5.7: What role does adsorption play in heterogeneous catalysis?

 (i) The reactant molecules are adsorbed on the catalyst surface.